cmwaters/tendermint/mempool/cat/spec.md

 CAT has Go API compatibility with the existing two mempool implementations.
 It implements both the `Reactor` interface required by Tendermint's P2P layer and the `Mempool` interface used by `consensus` and `rpc`.
 CAT is not currently network compatible with existing implementations as the new message type will be unknown to other nodes causing them to drop the connection.

 > NOTE: p2p compatibility can be solved by implementing the message type on a different channel which is simply ignored by nodes that don't support it.
+This may actually be preferable as a different channel allows for a different priority.